Harold Krikke: Impact of supply chain on carbon footprint

 Krikke studied the impact of a copier manufacturer's supply chain on the total carbon footprint of the product and in the handling of end-of-life vehicles.
 He found that customers knowledge of a product's carbon footprint can affect purchasing decisions, for example new versus second hand.
 Companies do not routinely calculate carbon footprint data, and often neglect the supply chain portion of that footprint.
 Outsourcing complicates this calculation.

 When looking at refrigerators and cars, 80-90% of emissions are emitted during the user phase.
 By contrast, personal computers emit 80-90% of their emissions during production and distribution.
 For network switches, routers and cell-phones, 50% of output occurs in the supply chain.
-To increase knowledge and awareness of the positive impact of reuse Krikke has developed the "greener network calculator", a unique calculator that gives a clear overview and insight into how much emissions are reduced when buying and using second hand/used hardware rather than new hardware.
+To increase knowledge and awareness of the positive impact of reuse, Krikke has developed the "Greener Network Calculator," which gives a clear overview and insight into how much emissions are reduced when buying and using second hand hardware rather than new hardware.